Scrumpy: Production

 Traditional "rough" was invariably fermented out to absolute dryness, with a strong, full bodied character but no distinguishable apple flavour: in 19th century Devon "rough" was much preferred for home consumption, while sweeter, less alcoholic cider was produced for an 'export' market outside the county.
 "Rough" was known as the customary drink of farm labourers in the west of England, who would generally receive up to a quart (1 impqt) daily as an incentive on top of their wages.

 Modern scrumpy can be dry or sweet, and is usually still rather than carbonated, but may have some degree of carbonation.
 However, it tends to be stronger in alcohol and more tannic than most commercial ciders.
 Due to its traditional methods of production, it is usually very pulpy, and resultantly often cloudy in appearance.

 It is produced by pulping and pressing a quantity of apples, and then adding the juice to a vessel with a special lid to ensure the pressure does not rise too much.
 It may be necessary to add a Campden tablet to prevent undesirable bacterial action, and the vessel must be sanitized.
 The vessels are sealed and left to ferment for a few months.

 Other uses

 As well as scrumpy made with apples, there also exists pear scrumpy, similar to perry.
 Scrumpy and Western describes a kind of music from the West Country, where scrumpy is traditionally produced, typified by The Wurzels.

-In popular culture

-In the online video game Team Fortress 2 the playable character Demoman has an empty bottle of scrumpy as his default melee weapon, and some of his voice lines mention the bottle.

-In the novel, Foxglove Summer, part of the Rivers of London series by British author Ben Aaronvich, river goddess Beverly Brook introduces Constable Peter Grant to scrumpy following a night spent facing down two carnivorous unicorns.

-In the novel, Mort by Terry Pratchett, Mort is introduced to "scrumble" a takeoff on scrumpy by the Sto Lat innkeeper. page 146 Corgi Ed.